 We offer two different types of presentations; either can be customized to meet your group's needs.
 For example, some groups only want a speech on advance directives, so for them we speak in more detail about that topic than we do in our usual presentation.

 Both talks are suitable for the general public; we can also modify them for more specialized audiences such as health care professionals, graduate students or caregivers.

-To book one of our presentations, or to find out more about them than is explained on our site, please contact our Executive Director, Ayana Woods, at firstname.lastname@example.org or use the form at the bottom of this page.
-There is no charge for our presentations.
+To book one of our presentations, or to find out more about them than is explained on our site, please contact our Office of Education & Outreach at firstname.lastname@example.org.

 David Leven, JD

 Executive Director Emeritus and Senior ConsultantDavid Leven, JD, is Executive Director Emeritus and Senior Consultant to End of Life Choices New York, after having led the organization for 14 years.
 He has won awards for his work in public interest law, and has played a leadership role in having legislation introduced and enacted in New York to improve pain management and palliative care.
 David has been a guest on numerous radio and television programs.

 SpeakerDanica Dorlette is an oncology nurse and health advocate who thrives in environments where the primary goal is to provide quality care – whether to individuals or whole populations of people.
 She has a masters degree in public health and enjoys merging that with her nursing knowledge to educate others and address concerns of vulnerable communities through research, program development, and community mobilization.

 SpeakerConstanza Prieto Figelist is a Chilean lawyer and feminist from the Pontificia Universidad Católica de Valparaíso, who has lived studied and worked in Chile, France, and the United States.
 Constanza also collaborates with other environmental, feminist and immigrant protection NGOs.